New here? Start with the complete side hustle guide →

 Your display name.
 You can add a keyword or two after your name — something like “Lee | Blogging & Pinterest Tips.”
 Keep it natural.
 Pinterest has cracked down on keyword-stuffed names, and it looks unprofessional anyway.

 Your bio.
 This is prime SEO real estate.
-Write 2–3 sentences that describe what you do and who you help, using the keywords your audience would actually search for.
+Write 2–3 sentences that describe what you do and who you help, using the keywords your audience would search for.
 Be specific.
 “Helping beginner bloggers build traffic through Pinterest and email marketing” is better than “I love blogging and sharing tips.”

 2. Your Boards